 Injuries that seem minor at first — soft-tissue damage, herniated discs, concussions — can turn into significant claims once treatment and long-term effects are documented.
 What matters is whether there are real, provable losses, not how dramatic the injury looked on day one.
 If symptoms persist, get evaluated and keep records.

-This check is built on the standard four elements of a negligence claim (duty, breach, causation, damages) plus the filing deadline.
+This check is built on the four elements a plaintiff must establish in a negligence claim — the framework courts across the United States use to decide personal injury cases — plus the filing deadline.
 It's a general educational screen, not a case evaluation.
 Every real case turns on specific facts and state law that only a licensed attorney can assess.
+Reviewed July 4, 2026.